djouher-al/Portfolio/README.md

 ## Work Experience

  **Software Programmer Intern @ Saint-Gobain (BP Canada)** - _Montreal QC, (May- August 2023)_

-- Developed the company’s new intranet website, seamlessly integrating front-end (HTML and CSS) and back-end components (PHP, SQL and JavaScript), enabling centralized management of files and resources across departments.
+• Developed a new intranet website, using HTML, CSS, PHP, SQL, and JavaScript, to enhance resource accessibility and communication efficiency across more than five departments.
-- Played a pivotal role in integrating a new module into the Ross ERP system, optimizing resource utilization and reducing operational complexities
+• Replaced the marketing department’s website with an integrated Ross ERP module, reducing procurement processing time by 30% and operational overhead by 40%.
-- Demonstrated proficiency in database management by meticulously cleaning and optimizing SQL tables, ensuring data accuracy and facilitating seamless interactions for both new and existing clients.
+• Utilized SQL queries for data refinement, resulting in a higher accuracy for locating product retailers within Canadian regions.
-- Collaborated effectively with cross-functional teams in an Agile environment to gather requirements, design solutions, and implement enhancements, fostering a culture of innovation and continuous improvement within the organization
+• Implemented Agile methodology using Jira for intranet development, achieving 95% satisfaction post-launch.

  **Credit Analyst Intern @ Bank of Montreal (BMO)** - _Montreal QC, (May-August 2022)_

-- Proficiently identified, analyzed, and interpreted trends or patterns in data sets to assess credit risk and determine suitability for extending credit, demonstrating a quick grasp of financial concepts and methodologies.
+• Analyzed financial statements for 20+ CRM companies to assess credit risk and determine suitability for credit extension.
-- Utilized modeling and analytics techniques to assess the impact of business decisions on credit risk during annual reviews, providing valuable insights for strategic decision-making processes.
+• Contributed to a 36% reduction in annual reviews backlog by assisting with data entry, report generation, and financial analysis, thereby enhancing team performance.
-- Adapted successfully to the fast-paced environment of the banking industry, demonstrating adaptability, initiative, and a strong work ethic, resulting in positive feedback from supervisors and peers alike
+• Adapted successfully to the fast-paced environment of the banking industry, demonstrating adaptability, initiative, and a strong work ethic, resulting in positive feedback from supervisors and peers alike.

 ## Projects